ElinaGorniker/test_project_pytest/README.md

 # test-project_pytest
 Test project, which demostarates auto-tests for simple Online-Shop.
-Auto-test were maked with pytest.
+Auto-test were made with pytest.